odysseyindia/odyssey-tours/content/english/tim/itineraries/beyond-the-golden-triangle/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/jaipur/excursions/a-culinary-tour-with-an-indian-housewife-lunch-or-dinner/
+        title: A culinary tour with an Indian housewife, lunch or dinner
         content: >-
           You join local resident Payal, a keen cook and food blogger, who will share with you the secrets of her home cooking.
 She will take you to